wordofwarning/wordofwarning.org/hab/emergency/index.md

 >a selection event for a number of small [Works Ahead](/hab/worksahead) commissions to be developed + supported by hÅb.

 Enquiries: <mailto:emergency@habarts.org>

-Emergency 2013 was a hÅb, Blank Media, Z-arts co-production + a greenroom legacy project. <http://emergencymcr.org> | #EmergencyMcr
+Emergency 2014 is presented by Word of Warning; produced by hÅb; supported using public funding through Arts Council England, and by Manchester City Council, STUN + Z-arts; a greenroom legacy project. <http://emergencymcr.org> | #EmergencyMcr